 Requirements that involve display of information to a user are out of scope of 3GPP.
 Please see S1-252257.

 The use case below needs to concentrate on exposing information to the Terminal Equipment.
 How this is used will depend on the implementation of the Terminal Equipment, which is out of scope of 3GPP.
 An RCS client, could for example, use this information to provide a rich human interface.
 Another Terminal Equipment, such as an IoT device or a router, etc. with no human interface, could use this information in a different way.

+Modifications of S1-253083 in r1

+- expose SMS provenance information to UEs not Terminal Equipment [Qualcomm]

+- use the term SMS sender information instead of provenance information [Huawei]

+- explicitly mention RCS and link this to existing features enabling 'display' of information to users [Huawei]

 Proposal